loose-bit-labs/cyberpunk-girl-character-gen-demo/README.md

 The final character generation and animation process resulted in an impressive cyberpunk assassin girl model, despite the initial lower resolution.
 The project holds great promise for future iterations with higher-resolution models and more refined animations.

 The [CharacterGen](https://github.com/zjp-shadow/CharacterGen/) project has a lot more to it than explored here.
 It's also interesting to imagine more fully automated workflows.

+Bonus [timeline-for-shotcut.py](bin/timeline-for-shotcut.py) can be used to export timeline for clips in playlists in Shotcut MLT files.